iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 the general character of the `goto` allows us to simulate the behavior of a `for` but there is no guarantee that a program with a `goto` statement must terminate.

-### Functional Programming

-So far so good for the development of imperative programming, but the world of programming languages is not so uniform.
+Until now, we were looking at a programming paradigm called _imperative programming_, but the world of programming languages is not so uniform.
 Other paradigms exist.
-And the one that mostly fits in what we will see today is _functional programming_.
+And the one that mostly fits what we will see today is called _functional programming_.

 While the imperative paradigm views the code as a sequence of commands